philippschroeppel/nebulous/README.md

 # Nebulous

-A cross-cloud container orchestrator
+A globally distributed container orchestrator

-Think of it as a Kubernetes that can span clouds with a focus on accelerated compute and AI workloads.
+Think of it as a Kubernetes that can span clouds and regions with a focus on __accelerated compute__.
 Ships as a single binary, performant and lightweight via Rust.

 Why not Kubernetes?
 See [why_not_kube.md](docs/why_not_kube.md)